 To practice empathy, have your children repeat back the feelings of their sibling (or friend) they were in conflict with.
 This is part of a process, we call the Peace Process.

-We cover this in detail in the Siblings Conflict course.
+We cover this in detail in our 5-session Sibling Conflict online course.

 - How have I emphasized my children’s own emotional awareness?
 How can I promote it more?

 - How have I judged others’ emotions in front of my children?
 How have I helped my kids empathize with strangers?
-How can I strategically use the world is a classroom better?
+How can I strategically use the world as a classroom?